Rise in sea level from ice melt in Greenland and Antarctica match worst-case scenario: study | CBC News

 "It's an understatement to say that what I saw left me really quite devastated," Sandford said.
 He's the chair in water and climate security at the United Nations University Institute for Water, Environment and Health.

-Now, according to a recent study, lead by Thomas Slater, a climate researcher at the Centre for Polar Observation and Modelling at the University of Leeds, those rapidly melting ice sheets in Greenland, along with melting ice sheets in Antarctica are thought to be the main contributor to a rise in sea levels around the world.
+Now, according to a recent study, led by Thomas Slater, a climate researcher at the Centre for Polar Observation and Modelling at the University of Leeds, those rapidly melting ice sheets in Greenland, along with melting ice sheets in Antarctica are thought to be the main contributor to a rise in sea levels around the world.
 And the rate of the melt matches the UN's Intergovernmental Panel on Climate Change's worst-case climate warming scenario.

 The study was co-authored by Anna Hogg, climate researcher with the University of Leeds in England, and Ruth Mottram, a climate researcher at the Danish Meteorological Institute.